Mar Vista Animal Medical Center

 Since deficiency of insulin is the problem, it should not be surprising that giving insulin is the solution.
 You will need to learn to give injections, which is daunting to some owners at first, but almost everyone quickly becomes an expert.

 First, an insulin type and dose will need to be selected.
 There are several types of insulins to select from and it is not possible to know exactly how much insulin your individual pet will require; trial and error is needed.
 Your veterinarian will make a guess based on what works for other cats and dogs and what has been reported in the literature.
-Most pets require injections twice a day, approximately 12 hours apart, following a meal.
+Most pets require injections twice a day, approximately 12 hours apart, in conjunction with a meal.
 Because overdose of insulin is potentially an emergency, it may be prudent to start with once a day insulin, just in case.
+If you like, discuss the pros and cons of each approach with your veterinarian.

 Insulin has traditionally been given by syringe in a shot but insulin pens are proving more and more popular.
 The syringe method involves buying a box of syringes and a bottle of insulin, drawing up a measured amount of insulin and giving a shot.
 The pen involves applying a needle tip to the "pen," dialing a dose on the "pen," sticking the tip into the pet's skin and pressing a button on the "pen."
 Most people feel the pen method is much easier to perform but it may be difficult to find needle tips that are long enough for pet use as pet skin is much thicker than human skin.
 In some situations, the pen is used as a dispenser for the syringe as the pen cartridges may be more cost effective than bottles of insulin.
 Without video or first hand experience with insulin pens or syringes, it may be hard to visualize the difference.
 See our section on insulin administration for dogs or insulin administration for cats for details.
 Not all pet insulins are available in a pen format.
 Your veterinarian will instruct you regarding option.